11 things you absolutely must do in Cape Town, South Africa

 Note: sunset is also pretty epic from Lion's Head, so if you want to do it in reverse, no worries - check out this 3-hour guided sunset hike!

-#3 LEARN LESSONS IN SOUTH AFRICAN HISTORY
+#3 LEARN LESSONS IN SOUTH AFRICAN HISTORY - Things to do in cape town

 Get an insight into the oppression of the apartheid regime, and the ultimate triumph against it that was symbolised by the indomitable Nelson Mandela, who spent 18 years incarcerated on Robben Island.
 Head out on this full-day tour of Robben Island, which also takes in key locations in the Apartheid struggle.

 The District Six Museum provides context to a time when this vibrant and multicultural community of freed slaves, artists, merchants, and immigrants was declared to be ‘whites only’ - and over 60,000 of it’s residents were forcibly ejected from their homes.
 As they were moved to the Cape Flats shantytowns, their houses were reduced to rubble.
 It’s honest, eye opening, and raw.
-Tickets cost around $3.

-#4 TAKE A STREET ART WALKING TOUR IN WOODSTOCK
+#4 TAKE A STREET ART WALKING TOUR IN WOODSTOCK - Things to do in cape town

 Cape Town has an incredibly strong creative culture, and nowhere is it more evident than in Woodstock; a vibrant, up-and-coming suburb just out of the city.